Mark-MDO47/ArduinoClass/04_ThatIsNotAll/README.md

 # It is a wide world out there!

 I hope that this sparks your interest in doing fun electronics hobby projects!
 I may teach some classes on other parts of the hobby electronics and software world if there is interest.
+I am hoping to meet folks with interests in some of the hobbies I have.

 There are many types of Arduinos and many sensors that can connect to Arduinos and even other types of boards that serve similar purposes.